On average, people spend up to 90% of their time indoors, and indoor air can be two and a half times as polluted as outdoor air.

 In the case of washing machines, customers want to be confident that their washing machine can remove allergens such as dust mite allergen and cat allergen.
 Once items are washed, if the dust mites have not been killed by the washing process, dust mite allergen can begin to accumulate again.
 Our standard addresses these issues.

-Our washing machine standard is one of 46 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
-You can explore the vacuum cleaner standard in more detail using the menu on the left, or use the links above to explore other standards.
+Our washing machine standard is one of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+You can explore the washing machine standard in more detail using the menu on the left, or use the links above to explore other standards.

 Case Study: LG